rensoftoss/broadcast-messages/README.md

 The main flows are implemented using Spring integration which are followed:

 * Sending message from add message REST endpoint to Kafka (`producer-config.xml`)
-* Listening and consuming Kafka queue is found in `consumer-config.xml`, which routes the message to database and connected browser clients.
+* The common configuration of Kafka queue is found in `consumer-config.xml`.
+The application routes the messages to database and connected browser clients by using two topics named `messages` and `persistdb`.
-The latter ones are configured in  `consumer-db-config.xml` and `consumer-ws-config.xml` When any message arrives from Kafka it will be persisted into the database and will be sent to the clients.
+These consumers are configured in  `consumer-db-config.xml` and `consumer-ws-config.xml` When any message arrives from Kafka it will be persisted into the database and will be sent to the clients.
+* Please notice that the consumer groups are different, because the messages in `persistdb` topic has to be consumed by only one running application instance, while `messages` topic will be consumed by all instances.
 * The websocket configuration in `websocket-config.xml` uses STOMP protocol to communicate with the clients.
-It also stores the `sessionId` and `subscriptionId` of the connected browser client to communicate with them later.
+It also stores the `sessionId` and `subscriptionId` of the connected browser clients to communicate with them later.
 The messages will be delivered to clients via the `sendMessageChannel`.

 ## Test details

-Following test cases are identified, :
+Following test cases are identified:

-* Send one message: it will be shown to all connected clients
+* Send one JSON message: it will be shown to all connected clients
-* Send a different message: it will be shown to all connected clients
+* Send a different JSON message: it will be shown to all connected clients
 * Send invalid JSON message: the clients will not receive this message and the response from REST endpoint will inform about the wrong message
-* List of available messages
+* List of available messages: int he response all messages, which are in the database, are listed in JSON format
 * Send message to different instance(s): the message will be shown for all connected browser clients

 It is also recommended to make load tests and scalability tests with SoapUI.